 Ohio's Criminal Justice System After DUI Arrest

-- What Happens After an Arrest for DUI in Franklin County?
+- What Happens After an Arrest for DUI in Hamilton County?

-- Protecting Your Constitutional Rights After a DUI Arrest in Columbus OH
+- Protecting Your Constitutional Rights After a DUI Arrest in Cincinnati OH

 There are several steps that you can expect immediately after any arrest for driving under the influence in Ohio.
 The primary steps of the criminal process may include:

 Following the initial arrest and traffic stop, the responding law enforcement office will transport you to the station where you will be fingerprinted, photographed and asked basic information questions such as your name and date of birth.
 All of you personal items will be cataloged and stored for when you are released.

 Once the alleged offender has been charged with his or her DUI, they are required to make an initial court appearance.
 This appearance is called the arraignment and is used to inform the defendant of the charges that are facing, along with their constitutional rights.
 This is where the suspect will enter their plea of guilty, not guilty or no contest.
 The judge will also take this time to determine whether bail is available, along with the amount.

 The plea of Not Guilty asserts that the charges against the defendant are not true and they did not commit any such crime, whereas a plea of Guilty is an admission to the facts and charges against the alleged defender.
 No Contest is a plea that asserts the offender did not commit the crime but are unable to prevail against the charges.

 This step in the process is where your attorney will request any relevant documents, including witness statements, victim statements, physical evidence, and police reports.
 Your defense lawyer will essentially be looking for any evidence that will potentially be used against you during trial.
 If the prosecution refuses to hand over any documentation, your attorney can file a motion to compel discovery.